MarceauKa/typeme.js/README.md

 TypeMe.js is a super simple type writer effect using web components.
 Look at this [simple demo](https://marceauka.github.io/typeme.js/) to see it in action.

-⚠️ This library is usable in production but still in production

 - [Installation](#installation)
 - [Usage](#usage)
 - [Styling](#styling)